U.S. orders the deportation of a former Cuban police lieutenant: What do we know?

 The former Cuban judge Juana Orquídea Acanda Rodríguez was deported in April 2025 after concealing her membership in the Communist Party of Cuba, and the former intelligence officer Tomás Emilio Hernández Cruz was arrested in March 2025 in West Park, Florida for immigration fraud.

-Alexander Otaola explicitly thanked Congressman Giménez and Senator Marco Rubio for voicing the complaints that led to the order of expulsion.
+Alexander Otaola explicitly thanked Congressman Giménez and Senator Marco Rubio for voicing the complaints that led to the expulsion order.

-"This case demonstrates that reports are effective, that documenting repression has consequences, and that repressors cannot hide among their victims in exile," Otaola stated while announcing the news, concluding with a slogan that encapsulates the sentiment of the exile:
+"This case demonstrates that complaints are effective, that documenting repression has consequences, and that repressors cannot hide among their victims in exile," Otaola stated upon announcing the news, concluding with a slogan that encapsulates the sentiments of the exile:

 "Neither forgetfulness nor impunity.
-The repressors are not welcome in the land of freedom."
+The oppressors are not welcome in the land of freedom."

 Filed under: